qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 ----

 :guilabel:`Size` is the main tab to set how the selected statistics are represented.
-The diagram size units can be `Map Units` or `Millimeters`.
+The diagram size units can be 'Map Units' or 'Millimeters'.
 You can use :

 * :guilabel:`Fixed size`, an unique size to represent the graphic of all the